Skip to content

 Complexity Simpler single write Slightly more writes but safer cleanup

-Several techniques exist for locating the SYSTEM process token:
+Several methods exist for locating the SYSTEM token, with different tradeoffs between reliability and prerequisites.

-• KPCR/KPRCB thread traversal: On some Windows versions, the KPCR at gs:[0] contains a pointer to the current KTHREAD, which links back to _EPROCESS.
-This provides a starting point for process list traversal without needing an info leak.
+KPCR/KPRCB thread traversal starts from KPCR at gs:[0], which contains a pointer to the current KTHREAD.
+From the thread, navigate to _EPROCESS, then traverse ActiveProcessLinks.
+This provides a starting point for list traversal without requiring NtQuerySystemInformation.

 Mitigations and Limitations

-• HVCI (Hypervisor-Enforced Code Integrity): Makes obtaining the initial arbitrary R/W primitive harder by preventing code execution from corrupted function pointers, but does not directly block data-only token manipulation.
+HVCI makes obtaining the initial R/W primitive harder by preventing code execution from corrupted function pointers, but it does not block data-only token manipulation once R/W is achieved.

-• Credential Guard: Isolates LSASS secrets in a secure VBS enclave but does not protect kernel token structures from direct memory writes.
+Credential Guard isolates LSASS secrets in a VBS enclave but does not protect kernel token structures.
+It protects credentials from theft but not tokens from modification.

-• No direct mitigation for data-only attacks: Once an attacker has kernel arbitrary R/W, there is no mainstream mitigation that specifically prevents token field modification.
-The defense relies on preventing the initial primitive.
+No direct mitigation for data-only attacks currently exists.
+Once kernel arbitrary R/W is available, no mainstream mitigation prevents token field modification.
+The entire defense model relies on preventing the initial R/W primitive from being established.
+Token swapping is the proof that defense-in-depth must start at the vulnerability level, because the exploitation endgame has no independent protection.

 Verification

-• Calling OpenProcess on a SYSTEM-owned process (e.g., csrss.exe) -- success indicates SYSTEM privileges
+• OpenProcess on a SYSTEM-owned process (e.g., csrss.exe) -- success confirms SYSTEM privileges

-• Reading back the _EPROCESS.Token field to confirm the write landed correctly
+• Read back _EPROCESS.Token to confirm the write landed correctly

 CVE Driver Role